University of Florida ICBR Cytometry Core Facility, RRID:SCR_019119

 Compliance and IACUC help

 All projects conducted within Cytometry must be fully compliant with the descriptions given in either EH & S registration forms or IACUC project approvals.
 Help is available through the Core to assist in completing IACUC project submissions, either through direct consult or via standard language used for animal use in the Core environment.
-Gary Brown specializes in this aspect and can help you move your project forward.
+Doug Smith and Angel Sampson specialize in this aspect and can help you move your project forward.

 A generalized version of IACUC acceptable language for the in vivo imaging machines is available here: CTAC_IACUC_verbage